Tony5t4rk/Multimodal-Humor-Detection/README.md

 This project is my own Undergraduate Graduation Project.

-It implements the C-MFN baseline proposed in [UR-FUNNY](https://www.aclweb.org/anthology/D19-1211) to detect humor in multimodal language.
+It implements the C-MFN baseline proposed in [UR-FUNNY: A Multimodal Language Dataset for Understanding Humor](https://www.aclweb.org/anthology/D19-1211) to detect humor in multimodal language.

 All the code of the project is in the main.py program.